British Rail Class 153: East Midlands

-The last of the East Midlands Railway Class 153s were withdrawn in December 2021, as they were not compliant with the Persons with Reduced Mobility Technical Specification for Interoperability (PRM-TSI) regulations.
-Class 156 units replaced them on the Barton-on-Humber route from 13 December.
+The last of the East Midlands Railway Class 153s were withdrawn in December 2021, as they were not compliant with the Persons with Reduced Mobility Technical Specification for Interoperability (PRM-TSI) regulations. units replaced them on the Barton-on-Humber route from 13 December.

 Northern England

 The Northern Rail franchise started operations in December 2004.
 It inherited the fleets previously operated by Arriva Trains Northern (ATN) and First North Western (FNW), whose routes the new franchise incorporated.
 Northern Rail's successor Arriva Rail North at one point operated the largest fleet of Class 153 units.

 Northern Rail inherited a fleet of eight units from FNW, which were used on local services around Manchester and Chester and on Lancaster and Barrow-in-Furness to Carlisle and Preston to Ormskirk services.
 The fleet was repainted in the now obsolete North Western Trains blue and gold livery.
 Prior to becoming part of Northern Rail, four former FNW units were transferred to the Arriva Trains Wales franchise, since the lines operated by FNW in Wales were transferred to this new company.